Laverda 750SFC: 4th batch

 The 4th batch (18,000 frame numbers) was known as the 'Electronica' and was fitted with electronic ignition and an oil cooler.
 The engines were modified with 10.5:1 compression ratio, revised head and an optional higher-lift cam.
 The final 33 machines were fitted with cast wheels.

-In 1985 the factory intended to produce 200 replicas of the 750SFC but these never went into production.
+In 1985, the factory intended to produce 200 replicas of the 750SFC but these never went into production.

 Palmelli

-In 1997 the British company Palmelli began produce replica SFCs in small quantities.
-These were marketed by the former Laverda UK importers Slater Bros.
+In 1997, the British company Palmelli began to produce replica SFCs in small quantities.
+These were marketed by the former Laverda UK importers, Slater Bros.
 They also produced an 878 cc cc version in 1998 with a 90° crank and a new frame with monoshock rear suspension.